 Clinical Research Mission:

-Focused Areas of Clinical Research in the HVRC
+Focused Areas of Clinical Research

 Autonomic Nervous System Dysfunction: Normal blood pressure regulation involves precise balance of various blood pressure control systems under the regulation of the autonomic nervous system.
 Impairments in the nervous system reflexes that regulate pressure during changes in posture may lead to instability of blood pressure, resulting in pressure that is either too high or too low.
 Alterations in autonomic function for control of the cardiovascular system are key risk factors for heart disease and stroke and may be associated with aging, hypertension, heart failure and sleep apnea.